Words and interview by Farran Golding / Photography by Ben Colen

 In Trust Fall there’s a clip where you ollie over a fence and some stairs, flying past a security guard, who is wearing what looks like a bulletproof vest.
 What’s the deal there?

-[Laughing], that’s some police headquarters, it’s a precinct or something, so there are mad cops.
+That’s some police headquarters, it’s a precinct or something, so there are mad cops [laughs].
 The Courthouse is over there so they’ve got the most tech security guards and police.
 I was getting kicked out but I thought, “Fuck it, I’m going to ollie it.
 Right here.”

 I originally wanted to ollie over the bar and 5050 the rail but that was my first try ollieing it.
 I didn’t get to do the actual trick but that clip ended up in there because it looked funny, I guess.
 I definitely wish I would have grinded the rail.